 Oneonta Divorce Lawyers & Divorce Attorneys

 If you and your spouse are not in agreement on the terms of your divorce then you will have to file a contested divorce and let the judge decide all such matters.
 If you have reached an agreement with your spouse concerning property division, child support, visitation, and all other issues arising from the marriage, then you may be able to get a cheap and quick divorce which is sometimes called an uncontested divorce.
 Filing an uncontested divorce is the easiest and simplest way to get a divorce in Oneonta or across Blount County, Alabama.
 Our Oneonta divorce lawyers are currently offering discounted flat fees for uncontested divorces in Blount County, Jefferson County, and throughout Central Alabama.

-$290 for uncontested divorces without minor children
+- $390 for simple uncontested divorces without minor children

-$390 for uncontested divorces with minor children
+- $490 for simple uncontested divorces with minor children

 Divorce Attorneys in Blount County, AL